-- Mix buttermilk and baking soda together and set aside.
+- Mix buttermilk and baking soda and set aside.

-- In another mixing bowl, separate eggs, and beat whites till stiff.
-Set aside
+- In another mixing bowl, separate the eggs, and beat whites until stiff.
+Set aside.

 - Add egg yolks one at a time to the cream butter mixture.
 Beat well after each addition.

 - To egg mixture, alternate adding the buttermilk and flour mixture.